 Origin of the foundation Mua Mua

 The word Mua Mua means, in Kuna language, soft - soft like the small waves that form in the seaFingers intertwining ancestral techniques.
 Millenary traditions that pass from generation to generation.
-Cultural gestures that make up a part of the personality of Panama.
-In order to conserve, preserve and transmit the importance of these gestures, the Mua Mua Foundation was born as the first Cultural Rescue Center in the country, in 2011.
+Cultural gestures make up a part of the personality of Panama.
+To conserve, preserve and transmit the importance of these gestures, the Mua Mua Foundation was born as the first Cultural Rescue Center in the country, in 2011.

 Keeping alive the wealth that is transmitted in each aspect of Panamanian craftsmanship joined Grupo VerdeAzul and Karavan Gallery in the creation of the Mua Mua Foundation, where the traditional is synonymous with value.